 Start at the pullout parking area on the western edge of Tuolumne Meadows (shuttle stop 8).
 This mellow 2.5-mile round-trip hike features spectacular mountain views plus a wildflower-filled meadow.
 The scramble to the top of Pothole is easier than Lembert or Dog, making it a good hike to do with younger children.
 The first half mile is on a flat trail skirting a meadow, then it’s a short scramble up a granite slope on the eastern side to the top.

 Half Dome can be seen from Yosemite Valley and Glacier Point inside the park.
 It is 8,800 feet of towering granite and a world-renowned icon of Yosemite National Park.
 This is the iconic hike of the park but is not for the inexperienced.
-Visit our Half Dome hiking pages.
+Visit our Half Dome hiking page.